SVEENASHARMA/PythonProject/README.md

 3) Is there a difference in viewing habits from 2019 to 2020?
 Did the strict COVID lockdown in early 2020 impact viewer trends?

 # Data Sources
-This project used a CSV file and YouTube API to create the datasets regarding trends overtime and in specific categories.
+This project used a Kaggle CSV file and YouTube API to create the datasets regarding trends overtime and in specific categories.
 The CSV file soley focuses on US Trending data whereas the YouTube API expanded internationally.
 The data collected was transformed in order to analyze and visualize with Python; it included the following factors:

 - Video Title
 - Channel Title